Update: The Chase Ink Bold card is no longer available.

 The credit line for business cards does not show in my personal credit report and impact my credit utilization or credit aging, so it doesn’t impact my personal credit score in the long term.
 However, the credit inquiry does show in my personal credit report, but the effect drops off after 3 to 6 months (though the inquiry, as opposed to the business credit line, does stay on my personal credit report for 2 years).

-Business cards are an easy way to get extra miles and points, and as I’ve written previously, many of us may qualify for businesses even though we don’t realize it.
+Business cards are another way to earn miles and points, and as I’ve written previously, many of us may qualify for business cards.
 However, business credit cards may not have all the consumer protections which personal cards have.

 Top 3 Chase Business Card Applications